sanaulhabib/sales-analysis-dashboard-powerbi/README.md

 ## 🎯 Business Problem

 The company sells in 5 regions and has more than 20 types of products.
-But the sales data was spread across different spreadsheets, so it was hard to see the full picture.
+But the sales data was spread across different spreadsheets, so it was hard to see the clear view of overall sales performance.
 Management needed to answer some simple business questions :
 - Is the company reaching its monthly sales target?
 - Which products and regions have the highest sales?
 - Which customer segment and sales channels bring in the most money?